-If there is no current model then a warning is displayed, no chunks are created and nil is returned.
+If there is no current model or current meta-process then a warning is displayed, no chunks are created and nil is returned.

 These examples assume that the base-level learning is enabled so that there is a strengthening of activations when additional references to a chunk occur.